Province of St. Albert the Great, USA

 Remote video URL

-(New Revised Standard Version Bible: Anglicized Edition, copyright © 1989, 1995 National Council of the Churches of Christ in the United States of America.
-Used by permission.
-All rights reserved worldwide. http://nrsvbibles.org)
+(Scripture passage from the New Revised Standard Version Bible: Catholic Edition, copyright 1989, 1993, Division of Christian Education of the National Council of the Churches of Christ in the United States of America)

 Every day the Chicago Dominicans offer "A Word of Hope" video to bolster our faith through these trying times.
 You can see them here, and you can have them emailed to you each morning by signing up for our email service: